openstack/aodh/doc/source/configuration.rst

 .. note::

-    If you are changing the configuration on the fly to use HBase, as a storage backend, you will need to restart the Ceilometer services that use the database to allow the changes to take affect, i.e. the collector and API services.
+    If you are changing the configuration on the fly to use HBase, as a storage backend, you will need to restart the Aodh services that use the database to allow the changes to take affect, i.e. the collector and API services.